“Why am I not enough?”

 When you learn to forgive yourself and others, you end up creating the life you love.

-Don’t let negativity wear you down.
+Don’t let negativity wear you down, even if you feel like you aren’t good at anything.
 Look at the brighter side of life.
 Change your thoughts and transform your reality.

 Our thoughts create the perspective with which we interact with the world.
 Guiding your thoughts is the best way to live the life you want.